codeparticle/whitelabelwallet.styleguide/src/components/button/README.md

 - 'slate'
 - 'alert'
 - 'teal'
+- 'auth-primary'
+- 'auth-secondary'

+**Note:** When using auth-primary or auth-secondary, use default or full size.

 **Note:** Any other properties supplied to this component will be spread to the root element.